GozerBlackCat/FO4ME/README.md

 Copy all of the files from the `MO2/Game Folder Files` directory into your game folder.
 To further clarify this, you are copying **the contents** of this folder, not the entire folder itself.

 ---
+## How do I include my favorite weapon and armor mods cleanly?

+#### Patches For Lively's Keywords Resource and Whisper's Standalone Workbenches

+Your first plan of action is to reinstall this mod

+---

 #### Launching the Game